-Since 2001 our medical Spanish elective courses have helped healthcare students gain Spanish as a practical skill.
+Since 2001 our medical Spanish elective courses have helped healthcare students speak responsible Spanish with their patients.

 Speaking Spanish responsibly enough to connect with your patients is a practical skill in today’s healthcare environment.

-Even if it’s just to connect with your patients and build rapport (and then invite professional interpreters to assist) the patient relationship and health outcomes improve as providers and staff speak more Spanish.
+Even if it’s just to establish a relationship and build rapport (and then invite professional interpreters to assist) the patient relationship and health outcomes improve as providers and staff speak more Spanish.

-Unfortunately, many Spanish departments on campus and interpreting departments in the hospital are unable to provide great courses
+Unfortunately, many language departments on campus and interpreting staff in the hospital aren’t equipped to provide great medical Spanish elective courses

 Teaching targeted medical Spanish electives is not usually the strength of most Spanish departments.